Celsius Powder vs Cans: Are Celsius Packets or Cans Better?

 - Convenience: Packets are lighter, more portable, and easier to store or travel with

-So, while the core energy formula is very similar, choosing between Celsius packets vs cans depends on your lifestyle needs and whether you prefer carbonation and instant convenience, or greater portability and affordability.
+As you can see, while the core energy formula is very similar, choosing between Celsius packets vs cans depends on your lifestyle needs and whether you prefer carbonation and instant convenience, or greater portability and affordability.

 Ingredient Comparison: Celsius Cans vs. Powder Packets